ikarthikng/react-app-confusion/README.md

-## Front-End Web Development with Reach - Coursera - Jogesh Muppala
+## Front-End Web Development with React - Coursera - Jogesh Muppala
 This course is about using bootstrap and React and some ES6 to create a funcitoning web application